AFKrcher/probe/README.md

 ### Docker Development Build

 The purpose of the Docker development build is to test a production build of the application, with conenctions to hosted services suchs as MongoDB and SMTPS.
-PM2 and alpine-node are used for ease-of-development and load balancing / app managment testing.
+PM2 and alpine-node are used for load-balancing, app-management, and CSP/HTTP testing.

 The Docker deployment is dependent on the `pm2.json` and `.env` files to describe the configuration of your meteor application.
 A pm2.example.json is provided for filling-in and a `.env.example` is provided for environmental variable configration as described in the [Environment Variables](#Environment-Variables) section of this README.